isaacnmm/pestpolicy-hugo2XX/content/posts/do-flying-termites-eat-wood/index.md

 - If the infestation is during the late summer, the swarm is from the dry wood species they also like appearing in the evenings.
 - They are very fond of artificial lights and will storm into your house in case you leave your windows and doors open.
 - Lastly, damp wood species like swarm during summer but also like hiding under damp wood and rotten pieces of timber.
-When the summer season is on, damp wood species also like entering our houses like swollen balloons if the windows and doors are open.� Use window shields to prevent these termites and other insects from getting into your house.
+When the summer season is on, damp wood species also like entering our houses like swollen balloons if the windows and doors are open.
+Use window shields to prevent these termites and other insects from getting into your house.
 ## **How Long Do Flying Termites Live?**
 Flying termites dont survive for long in this nature.
 - It takes approximately 1 hour as they mate and drop off their wings to look for nests where they can reproduce.